SahilGubgotra/Hospital/README.md

 ## Contact us page

-‘Contact’ page allows users to provide feedback or queries about the services of the hospital.
+'Contact' page allows users to provide feedback or queries about the services of the hospital.
 ![contact page](<Screenshot (9).png>)